It’s a challenge every month to spot the New Moon by naked-eye as early as possible.

 after its monthly solar conjunction (Dark Moon).
 The Dark Moon (which some call New

-spotting of a New Moon relatively easy for northern hemisphere observers due to the
+The early spotting of a New Moon will be easier for observers north of the tropics

 Also above is a link to a panorama including each Diana’s Bow in 2013.
 That’s a waxing